 - Be audited by a Licensed Pilot at such times and periods as determined by the Harbour Master.

-- For the ferries, be required to perform a ‘head first’ departure a minimum once per two weeks and at all times as required by the Wind Speed & Depth Action Charts.
+- For the ferries, be required to perform a head first departure a minimum once per two weeks and at all times as required by the Wind Speed & Depth Action Charts.

-- Provide a monthly report to the Harbour Master giving details of their ‘Acts of Pilotage’.
+- Provide a monthly report to the Harbour Master giving details of their Acts of Pilotage.

 It is the responsibility of the individual PEC holders to apply for renewal/amendment of his/her certificate in order to ensure validity.

-• Certificates that have lapsed by a period of less than one year - 10 Acts
+- Certificates that have lapsed by a period of less than one year - 10 Acts

-• Certificates that have lapsed by a period of between one & two years - 15 Acts
+- Certificates that have lapsed by a period of between one & two years - 16 Acts

-• Certificates that have lapsed by a period of between two & three years - 20 Acts
+- Certificates that have lapsed by a period of between two & three years - 20 Acts

-* The ‘Pilot / valid PEC holder’ will be required to submit a report to the Harbour Master on the suitability/experience of the applicant.
+The Pilot will be required to submit a report to the Harbour Master on the suitability/experience of the applicant.
 (Re-examination of the applicant may also be required in addition to the above).

 The Port Authority reserves the right to modify any of the above criteria at the discretion of the Harbour Master and Senior Pilot.
 All decisions will be based on safety, not commerce.